dav-oss/Algorithms/README.md

 ### Insertion into a B-tree

 Inserting an element on a B-tree consists of two events: searching the appropriate node to insert the element and splitting the node if required.Insertion operation always takes place in the bottom-up approach.

+### Deletion from a B-tree

+Deleting an element on a B-tree consists of three main events: searching the node where the key to be deleted exists, deleting the key and balancing the tree if required.

+While deleting a tree, a condition called underflow may occur.
+Underflow occurs when a node contains less than the minimum number of keys it should hold.